Print

 who are in a situation of vulnerability;

-with Muslim communities, women organisations and other non-governmental
+communities, women’s organisations and other non-governmental organisations

-organisations to promote gender equality and women’s empowerment;
+to promote gender equality and women’s empowerment;

-pressure in this respect.
+to intense community pressure in this respect.

 15. The Assembly calls on the countries (member States and observer